Pfalcao97/Pfalcao97/README.md

 Hello everyone,my name is Pedro and I'm a mechanical engineer, turned Data Scientist, based in Brasil.
 I currently work as a Full Data Scientist in large Brazilian retailer called Oscar Calçados.
 During my day-to-day I use SQL, many different APIs and popular python modules such as: Pandas, GeoPandas, PILLOW, Requests, JSON and more.
 I also explore the web looking for exciting inovations, specially cool new modules and machine learning aplications.
-I'm currently developing a dynamic pricing algorithm from scratch!

 I'm currently learning Rust on my free time - So I'm open for any colaborations in Rust projects, or just talk about this cool new language!